 Our undergraduate courses are unique in combining a broad training in landscape architecture with specialist modules in ecology and planning.

-This also gives Licentiate status, or license-holder, at the Landscape Institute.
+Completion of the MLA gives Licentiate status, or license-holder, at the Landscape Institute.

 We also offer, in partnership with the School of Architecture, the only fully accredited dual degree in Architecture and Landscape in the UK.